damiano00/credit_card_fraud_detection/README.md

-# Credit Card Fraud Detection: project developed at the University of Camerino
+# Credit Card Fraud Detection
+### Project developed at the University of Camerino

 # Table of Contents